Wait, did Vans just drop their own version of Crocs? That’s sure what it looks like.

-I bought the black colorway, took them on a beach camping trip and walked over 6 miles in them.
+I bought the black colorway, took them on a camping trip, and walked over 6 miles in them.

 Here’s my Vans Trek Slip-On review.

-They’re an awesome short distance, breathable slip-on.
-I say short distance because I wore these (without socks) when going for a 6-mile hike and got five blisters by the end of it.
-I really enjoy them as water shoes or other scenarios that could get messy and don’t involve long distances.
+They’re a solid short distance, breathable slip-on.
+Short distance because I wore these (without socks) when going for a 6-mile hike and got maddd blisters.
+I really enjoyed them as water shoes or for other messy scenarios.

 Who Are They Best For?